leaf-node/swirlnet/API.md

 Calculate your network's fitness.
 In practice you'll want to sample multiple outputs from a variety of inputs and combine them together using a fitness formula.
-Some people wait for network output to stabilize before sampling results but be aware that some recurrent networks do not stabilize.
+Some people wait for network output to stabilize before sampling results, but be aware that some recurrent networks do not stabilize.

         fitness = results0[0] * results1[0];